go-vikunja/vikunja/docs/content/doc/setup/full-docker-example.md

 For all available configuration options, see [configuration]({{< ref "config.md">}}).

+### Redis

+To use redis, you'll need to add this to the config examples below:

+{{< highlight yaml >}}
+version: '3'

+services:
+  api:
+    image: vikunja/api
+    environment:
+      VIKUNJA_REDIS_ENABLED: 1
+      VIKUNJA_REDIS_HOST: 'redis:6379'
+      VIKUNJA_CACHE_ENABLED: 1
+      VIKUNJA_CACHE_TYPE: redis
+  redis:
+    image: redis
+{{< /highlight >}}

-## Example with traefik
+## Example with traefik 2

-This example assumes [traefik](https://traefik.io) in version 1 installed and configured to [use docker as a configuration provider](https://docs.traefik.io/v1.7/configuration/backends/docker/).
+This example assumes [traefik](https://traefik.io) version 2 installed and configured to [use docker as a configuration provider](https://docs.traefik.io/providers/docker/).

-### Without redis
+We also make a few assumtions here which you'll most likely need to adjust for your traefik setup:

+* Your domain is `vikunja.example.com`
+* The entrypoint you want to make vikunja available from is called `https`
+* The tls cert resolver is called `acme`

 {{< highlight yaml >}}
 version: '3'